-Think of the last time yourself or an angry drunk friend interpreted someone else’s actions as being an insult and getting into a fight when the whole thing could have been avoided.
+Think of the last time you or an angry-drunk friend interpreted someone else’s actions as being an insult and getting into a fight when the whole thing could have been avoided.
 They say that the best way to predict future behavior is to look at past behavior.
 Look at your own or a friend’s behavior and see if this kind of behavior is a pattern or not.

-Alcohol greatly affects all the chemical systems in our brain.
+Alcohol greatly affects all the chemical systems in our brains.
 Even just a few drinks can completely change the way our neurotransmitters talk to one another.
-This kind of communication disruption can wreak havoc on your frontal lobe decision making, judgment, and executive control.
+This kind of communication disruption can wreak havoc on your frontal lobe’s decision-making, judgment, and executive control.

 There is also a strong link between domestic violence and alcoholism.
-There is the stereotype of the drunken husband who returns home and physically abuses his wife.
-This kind of stereotype is an old age convention that science has begun to debunk.
+There is the stereotype of the drunken husband who returns home and physically abuses his wife, but this is an age-old convention that science has begun to debunk.
 Research has shown that heavy drinking is not the primary cause of domestic violence.
-In fact, the majority of those who are guilty of domestic abuse and also alcoholism are likely to engage in domestic violence after only a couple drinks, meaning that they are not drunk enough to blame their significantly impaired judgment.
-The implication for drinking and domestic violence is that one another directly causes them, but they could likely contribute to the likelihood of each occurring.
+In fact, the majority of those who are guilty of domestic abuse are likely to engage in domestic violence after only a couple of alcoholic drinks, meaning that they are not drunk enough to blame their actions on impaired judgment.

-If you or a friend have had a serious or series of rough patches while drinking, you may be asking yourself whether you have a problem with alcohol and anger.
+If you or a friend have had altercations while drinking, you may be asking yourself whether you have a problem with alcohol and anger.
 You may even consider whether it’s time to stop drinking entirely.
 If this isn’t the first time you’ve considered this, you should know that is the first sign of a possible drinking problem.

 This is where Landmark Recovery can help.
 We help addicts every single day by customizing treatment plans around the needs of our patients.
-Landmark will walk you through the detoxing your body from alcohol and get you back on the right track.
-We take care of everything from counseling, therapy sessions, teaching what’s an intervention, a wholesome diet, and even family networking, spiritual health, workshops, and aftercare planning to ensure victory against addiction.
+Landmark will walk you through detoxing your body from alcohol and get you back on the right track.
+We take care of everything from counseling, therapy sessions, teaching about interventions, a wholesome diet, and even family networking, spiritual health, workshops, and aftercare planning to help you recover from an addiction.
 Contact Landmark Recovery today for more information about our detox, outpatient, and alcohol rehab inpatient services.